On Information Controls: A continuous time information control problem

-In our contexts, this means that, given $\cG_t$ and at a future time $s>t$, the player can only acquire further information from $\cF^t_s$, but other than $\cG_t$, the information in $\cF_t$ is not available anymore.
-This restriction makes our analyses a lot easier, especially for the law invariance property in Theorem \ref{thm-conditional-law-invariant} and the It\^{o} formula in Theorem \ref{thm-Ito} below, and we shall investigate the general case in our future research.
+In our context, this means that, given $\cG_t$, at any future time $s>t$, the player can only acquire additional information from $\cF^t_s$; apart from $\cG_t$, the information contained in $\cF_t$ is no longer available.
+This restriction makes our analyses a lot easier, especially for the law invariance property in Theorem \ref{thm-conditional-law-invariant} and the It\^{o} formula in Theorem \ref{thm-Ito} below, and we shall investigate the general case in future research.
 A typical example satisfying the (H*)-hypothesis is as follows. \begin{example} Let $\cX_0 \in \dbL^2(\cF_0)$, then $\mathbb G:=\mathbb F^{\cX}$ satisfies the (H*)-hypothesis:

 where $\a, \b$ are either uniformly Lipschitz continuous in $\cX$ under the uniform norm, or piecewise constant in the sense that $\a(t, \cX_{[0,t]})= \sum_{i=0}^{n-1} \a(t_i, \cX_{[0,t_i]})1_{[t_i, t_{i+1})}(t)$ for some partition $0=t_0<\cdots<t_n=T$, and similarly for $\b$. \end{example}